keptn-sandbox/keptn-azure-devops-tutorial-scripts/README.md

 # Azure DevOps Pipelines with Keptn Quality Gates

+**ATTENTION: This Tutorial works with Keptn 0.7.x.
+It hasn't yet been updated for Keptn 0.8.x where eventing has changed.
+For the latest Azure DevOps Integrations please have a look at the [Azure DevOps Extension](https://github.com/keptn-sandbox/keptn-azure-devops-extension)**

 ![keptn on azure devops](./images/keptn-azure-devops.png)

 In this tutorial, I'm going to describe a way how to integrate Keptn Quality Gates in your Azure DevOps release pipelines.
 As there might be multiple ways how to do this, I will show you one that works easy and straight-forward to help you get started.